 Go on, make traffic happen!

 Let us show you how to find keywords, where to put them, how to tell Google they are there and make your old posts bring more traffic.
-It’s all covered here in our Complete SEO Strategy guidebook.
-For $27 (+VAT)
+It’s all covered here in our SEO the Easy Way ebook.
+For $35 (+VAT)